 - blurred vision

-Diabetes U.K. urge people to be aware of “4 Ts” in children:
+Diabetes U.K. urge people to be aware of the “4 Ts” in children:

-- Toilet: Using the bathroom frequently, infants having heavier diapers, or bedwetting after being dry for some time
+- Toilet: The child might be using the bathroom frequently, infants may be having heavier diapers, or bedwetting may be occurring after being dry for some time.

-- Thirsty: Drinking more fluids than usual but being unable to quench thirst
+- Thirsty: The child may be drinking more fluids than usual but feeling unable to quench their thirst.

-This video provides more information on the 4 Ts:
+The video below provides more information on the 4 Ts: